aperezyus/RASPV/README.md

 ```
 you should see something like:
 ```
-/home/user/catkin_ws/src:/opt/ros/kinetic/share
+/home/user/raspv_ws/src:/opt/ros/kinetic/share
 ```

 Alternatively, instead of `catkin_make`it can also be installed with `catkin build`:
 https://catkin-tools.readthedocs.io/en/latest/installing.html
 https://catkin-tools.readthedocs.io/en/latest/quick_start.html
 ```
-cd ~/catkin_ws/
+cd ~/raspv_ws/
 catkin init

 ```

 ## 3. Download packages:
-These packages should be in placed in the `catkin_ws/src` folder (`cd ~/catkin_ws/src` if necessary).
-If you have your workspace named differently, substitute `catkin_ws` for your workspace name from here on.
+These packages should be in placed in the `raspv_ws/src` folder (`cd ~/raspv_ws/src` if necessary).
+If you have your workspace named differently, substitute `raspv_ws` for your workspace name from here on.

 The simulated prosthetic vision implementation for RGB-D cameras is in this package.
 To download:
 ```
 git clone https://github.com/aperezyus/RASPV.git
 ```

-## 4. Compile package
+## 4.1.
+Compile RASPV

-To compile, go to the workspace folder and do `catkin_make`.
+To compile RASPV, go to the workspace folder and do `catkin_make`.
 ```
-cd ~/catkin_ws
+cd ~/raspv_ws
 catkin_make
 ```
 or if using `catkin build` write instead